Azure DNS alias records overview

 Update DNS record-set automatically when application IP addresses change

 This scenario is similar to the previous one.
-Perhaps an application is moved, or the underlying virtual machine is restarted.
-An alias record then updates automatically when the IP address changes for the underlying public IP resource.
-This avoids potential security risks of directing the users to another application that has been assigned the old public IP address.
+Perhaps an application gets moved, or the underlying virtual machine gets restarted.
+The alias record then updates automatically when the IP address changes for the underlying public IP resource.
+This update can potentially avoid the security risks of directing the users to another application that has been assigned the old public IP address.

 Host load-balanced applications at the zone apex